HOME > MANCHESTER PRIDE INVESTIGATION

 GET BENT!
 2007

 In 2007, a collective of people organised the week-long non-profit Get Bent! festival.
 The programme included a day of performances by bands, two film shows, talks, workshops, a fancy dress club night and two cabaret nights.
-It was a huge success.
+It was a big success.
 The entire budget was about £500.

 Get Bent! wasn't anti-Pride.
 The collective included people with completely different views on the subject.
 Nor was 2007 the first Get Bent!
 It happened in previous years along with an event called Twee Pride.

-Although many of the people who helped organise Get Bent! were young, to me it felt like a very inclusive festival.
+Although many of the people who helped organise Get Bent! were young, to me it felt like a inclusive festival.

 ACTIVISTS INVADE THE BALLOON LAUNCH AT MANCHESTER PRIDE 2008